kousarraza/DSA-Lab/README.md

 # DSA-Lab
-This repo is  for beginner to advance Data Structure Learn.
+This repo is  for beginner to advance Data Structure Learns.